PavelKotlov/scheduler/README.md

 1. Fork repository.
 2. Clone Repository to local machine.
 3. Install all dependencies using the `npm install` command.
-4. Fork and clone the scheduler-api repository from [here](https://github.com/lighthouse-labs/scheduler-api)
+4. Fork and clone the scheduler-api repository from [here](https://github.com/lighthouse-labs/scheduler-api).
-5. In terminal run the `startpostgres` command to start the postgres server
+5. In terminal run the `startpostgres` command to start the PostgreSQL server.
-6. Follow the README.md instructions from scheduler-api to setup and seed the scheduler_development database
+6. Follow the README.md instructions from scheduler-api to setup and seed the scheduler_development database.

 ***To run cypress you will also need to create the scheduler_test database *and install X-server(for WSL users only):
-1. In a new terminal window `cd scheduler-api` then run `psql -U development -d scheduler_test`
+1. In a new terminal window `cd scheduler-api` then run `psql -U development -d scheduler_test`.
-2. Login using the same info from scheduler-api README.md
+2. Login using the same info from scheduler-api README.md.
 3. Next duplicate the .env.development file and rename it .env.test.
-In the new file, change only the PGDATABASE value to scheduler_test
+In the new file, change only the PGDATABASE value to scheduler_test.
-4. Now run the test server using this command `NODE_ENV=test npm start` once ready open the browser and go to localhost:8001
+4. Now run the test server using this command `NODE_ENV=test npm start` once ready open the browser and go to [localhost:8001](http://localhost:8001).
-5. Then seed the database by inserting the following url in the browser `http://localhost:8001/api/debug/reset`
+5. Then seed the database by inserting the following url in the browser `http://localhost:8001/api/debug/reset` or clicking [here](http://localhost:8001/api/debug/reset).
 6. Download and install X-server [VcXSrv](https://sourceforge.net/projects/vcxsrv/)
 7. Download the configuration file [here](https://drive.google.com/file/d/1xfaeGpQcF9sPAIUTMtFdAhUUryNDQ1tl/view) and copy it to your desktop.
 You will be using this file to run VcXSrv.